Home

 Keeping your homeschool running smoothly is important by keeping good records...but do not neglect your housework!!
 A good household chore schedule keeps us moving along smoothly.

-• Keep Grades
+Keep Accurate Grades

-• pros and cons of homeschooling Colleges and universities rely on GPAs when it comes to scholarship funding for higher education.
+Colleges and universities rely on GPAs when it comes to scholarship funding for higher education.

 Therefore, your child’s eligibility for scholarships needs to include a transcript with a GPA.
 Therefore, you must keep accurate grades for 9th - 12th grade!